-A new car is a luxury drivers gain only a limited number of times, and owners naturally want to protect their latest acquisitions as much as possible.
-Choosing the best car insurance, therefore, is very important.
-There is not a one-size-fits-all approach to finding the best insurance for new cars, but there are specific factors for owners to consider.
-In this article, Part 1 explains which types of insurance are required by law, Part 2 discusses additional coverage you can get, Part 3 talks about discounts, and Part 4 looks at the role of your credit score.
+A new car is a luxury and a considerable investment, and owners naturally want to protect their latest acquisition.
+Choosing the best affordable car insurance, therefore, is very important.
+There is not a one-size-fits-all approach to finding the best insurance for new cars, but there are specific factors for owners to consider, as you will see in this article.

 Some states require additional uninsured and underinsured motorist coverage for new car drivers.
-This extra protection reimburses you when involved in an accident with a driver carrying insufficient insurance or none at all.
+This extra protection covers you when you are involved in an accident with a driver who is carrying insufficient insurance or none at all.
 Check your state’s laws regarding insurance for new cars.

-Beyond the minimum requirements by law, you may also choose to carry collision and/or comprehensive coverage.
-Collision protection covers repairs to your new car regardless of fault while comprehensive protection covers repairs for other types of damage, such as hail storms or vandalism.
+Beyond the legally mandated minimum requirements, you may also choose to carry collision and/or comprehensive coverage.
+Collision protection covers repairs to your new car regardless of who’s at fault, while comprehensive protection covers repairs for other types of damage, such as those caused by hail storms or vandalism.

-If you are willing to pay a higher deductible, you can often include additional coverage for very little.
+If you are willing to pay a higher deductible, you can often include additional coverage for very little money.

 Some extras are just that — extra.
 Weigh your needs against the costs of additional coverage.
 For instance, if roadside assistance is part of your new car’s warranty, you don’t need to pay for it twice.
 Similarly, if your family has more than one vehicle, you might want to forego rental reimbursement protection on your new car insurance policy.

-Cut rates are often available for those with good driving records, and rates typically go down the longer you go without getting a ticket or in an accident.
+Cut rates are often available for those with good driving records, and rates typically fall the longer you go without getting a ticket or into an accident.
 Students and seniors commonly get discount coverage as well.

-To secure the best value on your new car insurance — a nice balance between low price and good coverage – your financial behaviors play a bigger role than most people think.
+To secure the best value on your new car insurance — a nice balance between low price and good coverage — it’s important to display good financial behavior.
 Most car insurance companies use credit-based insurance scores to calculate rates.
-So, drivers with credit cards maxed out and several accounts in collection are going to have a much harder time securing affordable new car insurance than someone who has a good financial track record.
+So drivers with maxed out credit cards and several accounts in collection are going to have a much harder time securing affordable new car insurance than those with a good financial track record.

 If you are in the process of repairing your credit, be aware that your rates may go down as your credit score goes up.